Pmiguelmarques/CmupProject/README.md

 # PerSpy

-PerSpy is an application that is directed to capture the movements of the user, directed for software development, offering also an extension that blocks the potentially distracting websites.
+PerSpy is an application that is captures the movements of the user, directed for software development, offering also an extension that blocks the potentially distracting websites.

 ## Installation